1MarioSR/JumpingLove/README.md

 '''Bash
 git clone https://github.com/1MarioSR/JumpingLove.git

-2.Instala Tkinter si no lo tienes ya:
-"pip install tk"
+2.Install Tkinter if you don't already have it: "pip install tk"

-3.Ejecuta el script:
-"python jumping_love.py"
+3. Run the script: "python jumping_love.py"

-##Contribuciones
-¡Las contribuciones son bienvenidas!
-Si tienes ideas para mejorar el proyecto, no dudes en abrir un issue o un pull request.

-##Licencia
-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+## Contribuciones Contributions are welcome!
+If you have ideas to improve the project, don't hesitate to open an issue or a pull request.

+## Licencia This project is under the MIT License.
+See the LICENSE file for details.